Trinkle23897/LAP-server/README.md

 ### Installation

-In Ubuntu 18.04:
+In Ubuntu:

-1. Install apache2 and php: `sudo apt install apache2 php7.2 libapache2-mod-php`
+1. Install apache2 and php: `sudo apt install apache2 libapache2-mod-php`

 2. clone this repo to some $dir